 Job performance is the dependent variable which is based on the scale of Lam, Chen, and Schaubroeck (2002) that includes three survey items.
-The survey items explain job performance by incorporating three the dimensions of job performance such as employee's creativity, satisfaction, and competency unionism and job performance.
+The survey items explain job performance by incorporating three the dimensions of job performance such as employee's creativity, satisfaction, and competency

+Perceived organization support is the mediating variable to reinforce the relationship between unionism and job performance.
 The measures of POS is based on seven survey items emulated from the study of Lam, Chen, and Schaubroeck (2002).
 Moreover, Positive Affect measure's is based on the scale of Warr (1990).
 The measures contained six survey items that provokes response on state of emotion due to unionism in firm such as enthusiasm, cheerfulness, and optimism.
 The response are calculated on five point Likert scale.